darkhelmet/verboselogging/posts/better-asm-output-from-gcc.md

 ---
 I always find myself needing this but never remember.

-`-fverbose-asm`
+    -fverbose-asm

-Throw that at gcc when you are outputting asm (-S flag) and you’ll get some useful comments to see what some of the code is actually working on.
+Throw that at gcc when you are outputting asm (-S flag) and you'll get some useful comments to see what some of the code is actually working on.